Kirkhan History, Family Crest & Coats of Arms

 The Yorkshire Poll Tax Rolls of 1379 list: Adam de Kirkham; Agnes de Kyrkham; and Johannes Kvrkam.
 Despite the name having the Scottish word "kirk" meaning "church" as its root, it was "probably a recent incomer from England to Scotland."
 Alexander Kircum was listed in parish of Birsay, Scotland in 1640.

-Important Dates for the Kirkhan family
+Early History of the Kirkhan family

 This web page shows only a small excerpt of our Kirkhan research.
 Another 146 words (10 lines of text) covering the years 1300, 1575, 1507, 1582, 1523, 1525 and 1582 are included under the topic Early Kirkhan History in all our PDF Extended History products and printed products wherever possible.

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Kirkhan include Kirkham, Kirkam and others.

 Early Notables of the Kirkhan family (pre 1700)